 Our Top 5 Reasons Why FindLaw is a Poor Choice For Your Law Firm Marketing

 We get it – We’ve been rather harsh in our analysis of FindLaw and their digital marketing services.
 We admit to being biased in our observation of their practices.
-By all means, if you feel we’re wrong, feel free to provide such evidence in a comment below and we will correct our statements of observation.
+If you feel we’re wrong, by all means, feel free to provide such evidence in a comment below and we will correct our statements of observation.

 That being said, the evidence of how they provide their services is very much present:

 FindLaw is just like any other business, in terms of wanting to make a profit.
-Businesses grow when they make profit.
+Businesses grow when they make profits.
 We don’t fault them at all for trying to earn money.
 However, what we struggle with is trying to understand why and how poorly they earn their profit at the expense of their clients.